 The first stage of Dr. Duchek’s Organizational Resilience model is that of Anticipation.
 In this reading, you will examine the characteristics of and processes within this first stage.
 To help frame the exploration, a couple of questions will be used.
 First: Why is early warning and prevention critical to organizational resilience?
 Second: How can we leverage our understanding of and relationships with stakeholders to identify potential issues that could eventually become crisis-level events?
 As you explore this first modular stage, keep these questions in mind.

-, Dr. Duchek summarizes the characteristics of the Anticipation stage like this:
+In her article, Dr. Duchek summarizes the characteristics of the Anticipation stage like this:

 Anticipation is the first dimension of organizational resilience and describes its preventive aspects relative to a disturbance.
 It refers to the ability to detect critical developments within the firm or in its environment and to adapt proactively.
 This does not mean that resilient organizations can prevent every failure or crisis.
 Crises often do not announce their arrival.
 However, some firms are able to see the unexpected faster than others, and they are able to immediately react to it while others ‘‘wait and see’’.
 (Some researchers) indicate that systems need anticipation capabilities to avoid threatening situations or at least minimize potential negative consequences.
 They define anticipation as ‘‘the ability to ‘look down the line’ to determine how the environment is expected to change with a view to making decisions and taking actions in the present that promote desirable outcomes and circumvent disruptions in the future’’.
 Based on prior studies, we assume that the anticipation stage comprises three specific capabilities: the ability to observe internal and external developments, the ability to identify critical developments and potential threats, and—as far as possible—to prepare for unexpected events.